cube-drone/build-a-the-web-presentation/README.md

 One of the earliest things you're going to need to decide about your application is whether it's going to operate as a classic web application or a Single-Page Application.

 #### Website: Classic
 The way that websites used to work, long ago, was that each individual page request would result in your getting a different HTML page.
 If you hit `/subscribers/jeremy`, the system would go find a subscriber named Jeremy in its database, build a HTML page for you, and return that HTML page.
-If you wanted to post a comment on `/blog/comments`, that page would have a HTML Form element on it, and that HTML Form element, after you filled it out, would trigger a HTTP POST request, followed by a full page reload.
+If you wanted to post a comment on `/blog/comments`, that page would have a HTML Form element on it, and that HTML Form element, after you filled it out, would trigger a HTTP POST request, followed by a full page load of whatever HTML came back from that POST request.
 In fact, every single interaction would involve a full page reload.

 This way of doing things often felt a little sluggish - think Craigslist, or PHPBB - and it is a terrible choice for a website with a lot of interaction - buut - it's a really powerful technique for websites that don't have a lot of complex interactions.
-If all your application needs to do is pull database records and display them neatly, this is the way to go.
+If all your application needs to do is pull database records and display them neatly, this is easily the best way to go.

+The simple nature of websites that are just websites also plays particularly well with search engines, which find this kind of content the easiest to index.

 #### Progressive Enhancement
-Of course, you could take a classic website and include snippets of JavaScript functionality to liven things up, add basic application features, build buttons and menus that perform more interactive functionality.
+Of course, you could take a classic website and include snippets of JavaScript functionality to liven things up, add basic application features, and build buttons and menus that perform more interactive functionality.
 If you do this, while still keeping the site largely working like a Classic Website, you're engaged in Progressive Enhancement - you've got a classic website with some UI features, but everything still works like a regular website.
 Old reddit worked this way, I _personally_ liked it better than the new reddit.

 #### Single-Page Applications
 Nowadays the most popular way to build complicated websites is to skip the "website" part entirely: when you go to any url under modern reddit.com, for example, the site doesn't engage in routing the way that we described it earlier, at all.
 Instead, reddit routes everything to the same result: the entire JavaScript source code for a complete application.